joaomicunha/ProphetWrapper/README.md

 - **Plot_CV_Accuracy:** A ggplot graph illustrating the performance on cross-validation for different horizon (look-ahead) periods.
 This output is only made available if best_model_in parameter is set to 'cv'.

 - **Plot_Actual_Predictions:** A ggplot graph of Actuals vs Predictions.
 The 'plotFrom' parameter controls from when to plot from.

+### Accuracies_Agg Function:

+Sometimes is useful to report/analyse the accuracy of several models at once and/or at different levels of aggregation (i.e. the forecasts were produced on a daily level but what is the accuracy of the monhtly aggregations).
+Accuracies_Agg function exported from ProphetWrapper can be used for this user cases.
+It takes a list of class 'ProphetWrapper' objects (output of prophet_wrapper function) and it outputs a list containing:

+- **Accuracies:** A data-frame with the accuracies of the best model for each element parsed in listProphet_Results argument.

+- **Graphs_Accuracy_Agg:** A list with plots of actuals vs forecasts of the best model for each element parsed in 'listProphet_Results' argument.

+Please refer to the ProphetWrapper::Accuracies_Agg() documentation for more details.